PhpGt/StyleGuide/README.md

 + Tables in the same collection should use an underscore to split the hierarchy.
 + Columns should use `lowercase_underscored`.
 + Primary keys should follow `id_TableName`.
++ Columns can have optional descriptions to uniquely identify their purpose.
++ Foreign key column names should match their referenced column.
++ Foreign key constraint names should reference both tables and columns uniquely.

 ### [Commenting](commenting).